fuchain/librarian-module/SourceCode/WebApp/README.md

-# Vue for FPTU Librarian Webapp
+# FPT Librarian Module - Web App part

-A webapp for scaffolding FPTU Librarian.
+A webapp for scaffolding FPTU Librarian by Vue.

 # Installation